Romantic: the Benedictine abbey in Stein am Rhein

 The ballroom in the Stein am Rhein monastery museum

-The last rooms we visited in the Stein am Rhein monastery museum all date from the 16th century and are therefore the youngest in the building complex.
-Wall paintings can be found in the ballroom, which was commissioned by Abbot David von Winkelsheim (1499 – 1525) to furnish in the style of the early Renaissance.
+The last rooms that we visit in the Stein am Rhein Monastery Museum all date from the 16th century and are therefore the youngest in the building complex.
+There are wall paintings in the banquet hall, which was furnished in the early Renaissance style on behalf of Abbot David von Winkelsheim (1499 – 1525).
 These mainly show profane content.
-For this reason, this hall escaped the iconoclasm of 1525, when the monastery was dissolved.
-The grisaille painting has been expanded to include the colors blue, red and yellow gold.
-The paintings show motifs that depict the people and life of the time.
-A trip to Stein am Rhein is worthwhile for this hall alone.
+For this reason, this hall escaped iconoclasm in 1525, when the monastery was dissolved.
+Grisaille painting was eventually expanded to include the colors blue, red and yellow gold.
+The paintings show motifs that depict the people and life of that time.
+This hall alone makes a trip to Stein am Rhein worth it.
 The art lovers among you will enjoy it.

 Abtsstube Monastery Museum Stein am Rhein